Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Polynomial-scaling circuit knitting for tree quantum circuits

-Having set up the estimation problem, we now analyze how it can be solved using protocols based on Theorems~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} and \ref{thm:zero_cost_proccessing}.
-We first examine the approach derived from Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary}.
-Recall that this theorem guarantees the existence of an MP channel $\mathcal{M}_{\rm apr}$ whose output is biased by at most $2\epsilon$, provided that we have access to an operator $\tilde{O}_{\Phi}$ satisfying

-By combining this with the estimation protocol for $O_{\Phi}$ introduced in Sec.~\ref{sec:main_leaerning_protocol}, one may naturally consider the following procedure.
+We now analyze how this estimation task can be solved using observable-adaptive cutting protocols.
+We first examine Protocol A, the measure-and-prepare cut protocol derived from Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary}.
+Recall that Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} guarantees the existence of an approximate MP channel $\mathcal{M}_{\rm apr}$ whose induced bias is controlled by the operator-norm error of an estimated effective observable.
+Combining this with the learning protocol in Sec.~\ref{sec:main_leaerning_protocol}, we obtain the following procedure.